droundy/bigbro/README.md

 [![build status](https://gitlab.com/daveroundy/bigbro/badges/master/build.svg)](https://gitlab.com/daveroundy/bigbro/commits/master)
 [![coverage report](https://gitlab.com/daveroundy/bigbro/badges/master/coverage.svg)](https://gitlab.com/daveroundy/bigbro/commits/master)

-`libbigbro` is a library that provides a single function that enables you to run a command (i.e. `fork` and `exec` on a posix system) and track what files it reads or modifies.
+`libbigbro` is a library that provides two functions that enables you to run a command (i.e. `fork` and `exec` on a posix system) and track what files it reads or modifies.
+These two functions, `bigbro` and `bigbro_with_mkdir` are declared in `bigbro.h`, which documents their behavior in a comment.

 bigbro
 ------